ruke1ire/mobile-robot-hl/etc/design/design.md

 - Publishes to termination_flag (QOS: Reliable)
 - Subscribes to agent_output (QOS: Reliable)
 - Subscribes to agent_input (QOS: Reliable)
+- Subscribes to user_velocity (QOS: Best Effort, Twist)
-- Subscribes to user_input
+- Subscribes to user_termination_flag (QOS: Best Effort, Bool)
-    - velocity
-    - termination_flag

 ***Other information***
 - Input for supervisor control will come from other external nodes such as teleop_twist_keyboard